L13/vscode-projects/README.md

 * `Projects: Delete All Favorites` - Delete all favorites.
 * `Projects: Open Favorite Workspace` - Open the quick menu and pick a favorite.
 * `Projects: Open Workspace` - Open the quick menu and pick a project.
-* `Projects: Refresh Workspaces` - Refresh all detected folders and workspaces.
 * `Projects: Slot 1 ..
 9` - Open a workspace assigned to a slot.
 * `Projects: Clear Slot` - Clear a slot.
 * `Projects: Clear All Slots` - Clear all slots.
 * `Projects: Go to previous Workspace` - Open the previous active workspace.
+* `Refresh` - Refresh all detected folders and workspaces.

 macOS

-* `Projects: Add Project` - Add folders and workspaces to the project list by dialog.
+* `Add Project` - Add folders and workspaces to the project list by dialog.

 Widnows and Linux

-* `Projects: Add Project` - Add folders to the project list by dialog.
+* `Add Project` - Add folders to the project list by dialog.
-* `Projects: Add Project Workspace` - Add workspaces to the project list by dialog.
+* `Add Project Workspace` - Add workspaces to the project list by dialog.

 ## Available Settings